RG-still.png

 Visual Design

-The original visual styling, and many of the interactions for the app had been determined by the former design lead.
-After I assumed the role of lead in November 2020, I made it a priority to address many of the interactions and visual inconsistencies that I had personally encountered in addition to those identified through user feedback.
+After I assumed the role of lead in November 2020, I made it a priority to address many of the interactions and visual inconsistencies that our users had encountered and was negatively impacting retention.
 Many of those issues are outlined below:

-4. The home screen in particular utilized several different types of interactions to browse and engage with content.
-Some had explicit CTAs, others you swiped to view more items, others you had to tap “View all” to see more items.
-I felt this complexity was not necessary, and changed this so that the majority of content is swipeable left/right to view more.
+• The home screen in particular utilized several different types of interactions to browse and engage with content.
+Some had explicit CTAs, others you had to swipe left and right to view more, and the articles section was an infinite scroll.
+I felt this complexity was not necessary, and changed this so that the majority of content is swipable left/right to view more.
 This brought the app more in line with other popular design patterns used by Netflix, Apple, etc. Most importantly, this interaction was implemented across the board, so the user only had to learn one pattern.

 Previous